Leo Goodwin Sr.: Professional career and GEICO

+With this precedent-setting vision in mind, he founded the Government Employees Insurance Company (GEICO) in 1936.

 With his wife, Lillian, Mr. Goodwin worked 12 hours a day for little or no salary for several years to implement his business dream.
 In 1940, after operating in the red for several years, the company realized its first profit.
 In 1948, GEICO became publicly owned and as of 2018 has assets of more than $32 billion.